bulletmark/pacpush/README.md

     # more than one:
     sudo vim /root/.ssh/authorized_keys

-Note that the `sudo` invoked by `pacsync` on itself when you run it as your normal user passes on SSH_AUTH_SOCK so that the remote root ssh sessions will authenticate against your personal ssh key.
+Note that the `sudo` invoked by `pacpush` on itself when you run it as your normal user passes on SSH_AUTH_SOCK so that the remote root ssh sessions will authenticate against your personal ssh key.